HobnobMancer/cazy_webscrapper/README.md

 It is important to note that not all PDB accessions listed in CAZy are also represent in PDB.
 Therefore, not all PDB accessions retrieved from CAZy can be used to retrieve a protein structure file form PDB.
 For example, the PDB accession 'BBB[nd]' was previously listed in CAZy but did not represent a record in PDB.

+`cazy_webscraper` uses the `BioPython` `PDB` module to retrieve structure files from PDB.
+With issues with the PDB module please contact the `BioPython` developers.
+Please give credit for both `cazy_webscraper` and `BioPython` `PDB` in your work.
+The respective references/citations can be found in the documentation of both programs.

+`cazy_webscraper` nor `BioPython.PDB` are responsible for guarenteeing the PDB accessions retrieved from CAZy are valid identifiers in PDB.""

 ## Configuration